MyPureCloud/queue-notifications-example/README.md

 A web page that allows a user to subscribe to queue notificaitons and displays active conversations.

-This app is also hosted on Github Pages.
 Try it now with your mypurecloud.com credentials at [https://mypurecloud.github.io/queue-notifications-example/src/](https://mypurecloud.github.io/queue-notifications-example/src/)

 ![screenshot](screenshot.png)